 As the summer draws to a close this event is an opportunity for all of us to look back on what we accomplished during the centennial year.
 It has been a fantastic learning experience.
 Those of us who research and write neighborhood history will continue to benefit from the insights into Seattle history which we have gained through the ship canal centennial project.

-page and the films are also posted on YouTube.
+All of the documentary films of the ship canal centennial are posted on YouTube.
 Check the webpage of David B. Williams

 for more ship canal info and book talks for Waterway